Are you looking for an easy coffee and coconut oil scrub recipe that you can make in a few minutes?

 4. Is coffee scrub good for your skin?

-5. Can I use coffee scrub every day?
+5. Can I use a coffee scrub every day?

 6. How do you preserve coffee scrub?